Air Fryer Recipe

 Method

-- In a large mixing bowl, toss parsnips with olive oil, salt, pepper, rosemary, and garlic powder until evenly coated.
+- In a large mixing bowl, toss the parsnips with the olive oil, salt, pepper, rosemary and garlic powder until they are evenly coated.

-- Place seasoned parsnips in the air fryer basket in a single layer, working in batches if necessary.
+- Arrange the seasoned parsnips in the air fryer basket in a single layer, cooking in batches if needed.

 - Air fry for 15-20 minutes, shaking the basket halfway through cooking.

-- Remove when golden brown and tender, then serve immediately.
+- Remove once golden brown and tender, then serve straight away.

 Why this works in an air fryer